Photoreceptor cell: Signaling

 The path of a visual signal is described by the phototransduction cascade, the mechanism by which the energy of a photon signals a mechanism in the cell that leads to its electrical polarization.
 This polarization ultimately leads to either the transmittance or inhibition of a neural signal that will be fed to the brain via the optic nerve.
-The steps that apply to the phototransductuion pathway from vertebrate rod/cone photoreceptors are:
+The steps that apply to the phototransduction pathway from vertebrate rod/cone photoreceptors are: